Comparing Alternate Aerobic Tests for United States Navy Physical Readiness Test

 Physical, readiness, test

 Latour, Austin W.; Peterson, David D.; Rittenhouse, Melissa A.; and Riner, Daniel D., "Comparing Alternate Aerobic Tests for United States Navy Physical Readiness Test" (2017).
-Kinesiology and Allied Health Faculty Publications.
+Allied Health Faculty Publications.
 58.